Skip to content

 End-to-End Testing

 For larger changes it's recommended to run e2e suites on your local cluster.
 E2E tests require a service network named test-gateway with cluster VPC associated to run.
-You can either setup service network manually or use DEFAULT_SERVICE_NETWORK option when running controller locally. (e.g. DEFAULT_SERVICE_NETWORK=test-gateway make run)
+You can either set up service network manually or use DEFAULT_SERVICE_NETWORK option when running controller locally. (e.g. DEFAULT_SERVICE_NETWORK=test-gateway make run)

 REGION=us-west-2 make e2e-test

-You can use FOCUS environment variable to run some specific test cases based on filter condition.
+You can use the FOCUS environment variable to run some specific test cases based on filter condition.
 You could assign the string in the Describe("xxxxxx") or It("xxxxxx") to the FOCUS environment variable to run the specific test cases.

 var _ = Describe("HTTPRoute path matches", func() {